Rubella or German measles is a viral infection. It is generally a mild condition that settles within 7-10 days without requiring treatment.

-A doctor should be seen if rubella is suspected.
+See a doctor if rubella is likely.
 It is best to set an appointment first since arrangements are necessary to lower the risk of spreading the infection to others.

-If a woman is pregnant and develops a rash or was exposed to an individual with a rash, a doctor must be consulted right away.
+If a woman is pregnant and develops a rash or under exposure to an individual with a rash, consult a doctor right away.

 Management of rubella

-There is no form of management for rubella, but the symptoms typically settle within 7-10 days.
+There is no form of management, but the symptoms typically settle within 7-10 days.
 In case the symptoms cause discomfort, they can be managed at home while waiting for the infection to settle.

 Pain medications can be given for the discomfort and fever.
 Remember though that aspirin should not be given to children below 16 years old.